reichlab/docs.zoltardata/docs/QueryFormat.md

 ## Data limits

-Because queries have the potential to return millions of rows, we currently limit the number of them to 100,000.
-If a query would return more than that, then the query fails.
+Because queries have the potential to return millions of rows, the number of resulting rows is capped.
+The query fails if it would exceed the limit.